EstimatedEst. Read Time: 13 minutes

 When you are more upright, your lat muscles are at a more advantageous position to do the work.

-If you want to get more of the upper and mid back, you can lean backwards to engage the upper traps, rhomboids, and lower traps.
+If you want to get more of the upper and mid back, you can lean backwards to engage the upper traps, rhomboids, and lower trapezius muscles.

 And this brings us to an important related question: Which Lat Pulldown bar or cable pulley machine equipment should you use?